 The game is written in C++.
 The engine is completely self written, using DirectX-7 for user interaction (Direct3D, DirectDraw, DirectSound, DirectMusic, DirectPlay, DirectInput) and does not rely on any other external libraries.

-The models and video sequences were created using 3D Studio Max.
+The models and video sequences were created using 3D Studio Max R5.

-The Source Code of Chicken Tournament is available on request.
+The full Source Code of Chicken Tournament is available on GitHub.